A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is

-In some cases, health care providers may prescribe hormones even when these four criteria are not met.
+In some cases, health care providers may prescribe hormones even when these criteria are not met.
 For example, a health care provider may prescribe hormones as an alternative to unsupervised hormone use.
 Also, the presence of mental health concerns (such as depression or anxiety) or addiction does not necessarily mean you do not meet the criteria.
 Instead, these concerns will need to be reasonably managed prior to, or during, hormone therapy.

 Note that “Real Life Experience” is no longer a requirement for hormone therapy.
 Version 7 of the Standards of Care removed this requirement and Version 8 maintains this change.